When Eric Bandholz couldn’t grow a beard at his corporate bank job, he quit and built a men’s grooming company.

 But there’s another reason why they do this.
 And it’s easy to overlook…

-Beardbrand embeds their videos in their content.
+Beardbrand embeds its videos in its content.

 Adding video to content is a great way to boost dwell time—and that’s only a good thing for ranking higher in the search engine results pages (SERPs.)

-You can see this in action, below, in one of their more popular posts: “Beard Grooming Tips: How to Maintain an Awesome-Looking Beard”:
+You can see this in action below, in one of their more popular posts: “Beard Grooming Tips: How to Maintain an Awesome-Looking Beard”: